tobyhodges/fair-research-software/learners/setup.md

-Copy the line of output that starts with "ssh-ed25519" and ends with your email address (it may start with a different algorithm name based on which one you used to generate the key pair and it may have gone over multiple lines if your command line window is not wide enough).
+Copy the line of output that starts with "ssh-ed25519" and ends with your email address (it may start with a different algorithm name based on which one you used to generate the key pair and it may have gone over multiple lines if your command line terminal window is not wide enough).

 Finally, go to your [GitHub Settings -> SSH and GPG keys -> Add New](https://github.com/settings/ssh/new) page to add a new SSH public key.